larissarmourap/Larissarmourap/README.md

 ## :woman: About me...

 I am originally from Brazil, but living in USA - South Florida.
+Recently.
+I got my Data Analysis certificate and a financial license.
+I am interested in all things Python, Tableau, Financial planning & Data Analysis.
 I've served as the owner and operator of a cleaning business for the last 9 years.
 With strong organizational and multi-tasking skills, as well superior time and resource management capabilities.
 Dedicated and energetic.
 Realible and responsible with positive attitude.
-Recently, I got my Data Analysis certificate and a financial license, those are my career passions.

 - 🔭 I’m currently working on a a tableau project to elevate my data vizualizations skills.
 <!--